hudson-and-thames/mlfinlab/docs/source/implementations/clustering.rst

         x=((1-corr0.fillna(0))/2.)**.5

 8.)
-Make an array of x amount of 0 where x is the length of the distance matrix's column
+Make an array of x amount of 0 where x is the length of the distance matrix's columns

 ::